ProvableHQ/ARCs/arc-0020/README.md

 Deposit privately works as follows:
 1. User calls the Smart Contract's `deposit_private(credit, ...)` transition.
 (The name (`deposit_private()`) of the transition can be defined by contract developers.)
-2. During the execution of `deposit_private()`, the Smart Contract calls the `transfer_private(to: aleo1mpc, amount: 10M, credit: credits)` function on ARC20 contract using the record provided by user in previous step.
+2. During the execution of `deposit_private()`, the Smart Contract calls the `transfer_private(to: aleo1mpc, amount: 10M, credit: credits)` transition on ARC20 contract using the record provided by user in previous step.
 3. ARC20 contract consumes the received `credit` record, and creates a new one with the followings:

 ```